yiisoft/yii2/docs/guide/rest.md

 In particular, Yii provides support for the following aspects regarding RESTful APIs:

 * Quick prototyping with support for common APIs for ActiveRecord;
-* Response format (supporting JSON and XML by default) and API version negotiation;
+* Response format (supporting JSON and XML by default) negotiation;
 * Customizable object serialization with support for selectable output fields;
 * Proper formatting of collection data and validation errors;
 * Efficient routing with proper HTTP verb check;